 This functionality was misplaced in mod_gzip anyway.
 In Apache 2.x, you do that with content negotiation.
 Specifically, you need to enable

-directive and you need to specify your encoding types with theAddEncoding
+MultiViewswith theOptionsdirective and you need to specify your encoding types with theAddEncodingdirective. -

 You can use

-to proxy local content in memory or on disk.
-I don't know if this will work as expected withmod_deflate
+mod_cacheto proxy local content in memory or on disk.
+I don't know if this will work as expected withmod_deflate. -

 mod_gzip compressed content on the fly as well.
 You can pre-compress the files by actually logging into your server, and doing it from shell.